Joanna065/politweets/README.md

 # POLiTweets dataset
-Authors: Joanna Baran, Michał Kajstura, Maciej Zi ́ołkowski, Krzysztof Rajda
+Authors: Joanna Baran, Michał Kajstura, Maciej Ziółkowski, Krzysztof Rajda

 Heuristically annotated collection of Polish tweets designed for the task of political profiling in a multi-party setup.

-More information can be read in our LREC 2022 paper from PoliticalNLP workshop.

 ## Dataset description
 POLiTweets is the first publicly open Polish dataset for political affiliation classification in a multi-party setup.
 Most labels were obtained using a novel universal method of semi-automated political leaning discovery.
 It relies on a heuristical data annotation procedure based on user's likes distribution across posts from political parties' representatives.